smartblocks/smartblocks/README.md

         return object;
     };

-It returns the a configuration object according to the app mode string given.
+It returns the configuration object according to the app mode string given.
 The object will be a merge between the 'all' object and the object corresponding to the app mode.

 For example, if you launch your app with the 'staging' parameter, you'll get a merge between the 'all' object